Badg/hwiopy/README.rst

 Changelog
 =======

-Don't even consider looking here until the .dev suffix is removed from the version number.
+Don't even consider looking here until this hits at least alpha.
+There are too many changes much too quickly at this point; when I change the status to alpha that will signifiy that I'm moving the project to a point where it's not quite so dangerous to use.